People’s Republic of China

 1995 – President Fernando Henrique Cardoso visits China (December)

-1995 – Brazil endorses the inclusion of the PRC in the World Trade Organization (WTO)
+1995 – Brazil announces its support for China’s accession to the World Trade Organization (WTO)

-1996 – Prime Minister Li Peng visits Brazil (November)
+1996 – Premier Li Peng visits Brazil (November)

 1998 – Minister of Foreign Affairs Luiz Felipe Lampreia visits China (November)